Oral Cancer Exam

 Have You Noticed Warning Signs for Oral Cancer?

 Contact us today to schedule an appointment with Drs.
-Reef and Villanueva.
+Reef, Villanueva and Herron.

 What to Expect

 If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Reef and Villanueva will implement a treatment plan that is right for you.
+Reef, Villanueva and Herron will implement a treatment plan that is right for you.
 Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
 Drs.
-Reef and Villanueva can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Reef, Villanueva and Herron can provide you with literature and options about quitting dangerous behaviors such as tobacco use.

 Periodontal Associates of Lafayette